nawaljahmed/T440p-Hackintosh/README.md

   <br>
   <em> Correct WiFi icon </em>
 </p>

+However since Mojave does not have automatc dark mode theme switching like Catalina does, if you want to switch to dark mode and keep a consistency with the WiFi icon, you need to manually replace the icons and restart the machine.

 ## Better Alt-Tab
 I don't like how the default Alt-Tab is handled in macOS.
 It does not show previews of the windows nor does it show all of the windows for an app nor does it show the minimized windows.